Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Family’s medical history

 Certain illnesses, like diabetes, tend to run in families.
-For this reason, many insurers evaluate your family’s medical history when you apply.
+For this reason, many life insurance companies evaluate your family’s medical history when you apply.
 A family history of illnesses like heart disease, diabetes, or cancer can mean higher premium rates.

 Smoking increases the risk of premature death.
 If you smoke, you’ll have to cough up more — up to two to three times — for coverage than a non-smoker.